How to create a content-powered demand generation system

 Silos are the enemy of B2B marketing.
 They confuse strategies.
 Slow down ideas.
 Generate conflict.
 Find out where you sit on the silo spectrum relative to your peers – Take the survey today

-Your future self’s hero status is dependent on you putting in the right reporting framework.
+self’s hero status is dependent on you putting in the right reporting

 Failing to prove performance is tantamount to not providing it.
 It’s all about putting in a framework, from day one, that mixes creative, data and actions for reporting.